Rick3114/Lab5-Report/index.md

 ![Image](Debug1.png)

 ## Reflection:
 In the second half of this quarter I learned how to edit code through vim, using the proper keys, as well as how to pull and push these changes to a repository from the server.
-Also a neat trick that my partner showed me this quarter was that we could use the arrow keys to look at the previous commands we used, so if I ever need to reuse a long command I have used before I can use the arrow keys to find it rather than going through the struggle of having to type it all out again.
+I also learned how to log into my ineg6 account without requiring a password saving some time with the login, this was made possible by using the key from the account.
+Lastly a neat trick that my partner showed me this quarter was that we could use the arrow keys to look at the previous commands we used, so if I ever need to reuse a long command I have used before I can use the arrow keys to find it rather than going through the struggle of having to type it all out again.